iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

    - `cacheWithJournal`: used for the performance layer of storage pool.
 It **MUST** be a partitionable block device.
 Two partitions will be created: one for `journal` and the other for `cache`.
 Either `SATA` or `NVMe` SSD is recommended.
    - `dataStore`:  used for the capacity layer of storage pool.
 Either `SATA` or `SAS` HDD is recommended.

-      DeviceMap Configuration for Hybrid Mode
+An deviceMap example for hybrid mode:
 ```yaml
 spec:
   # ...